spoonapps/docs/doc/reference/command_line_interface.md

 	Usage: spoon pull [<repository>/]<image>[:<tag>]
 	Example: spoon pull spoonbrew/git:master

+	<repository>: the repository of the image
+	<image>: the name of the image
+	<tag>: the tagged version of the image to pull

 ## push

 	'push' - Upload the specified image to the remote hub